-Controlling cloud spending is a priority as companies shift to the public cloud
+Controlling cloud spending is a priority as companies migrate to the public cloud

 Managing the cloud bill is a priority as companies shift to cloud services.
 Because the easy-to-deploy, pay-per-use services introduce unfamiliar variables into the finance equation.
 Previously, you enjoyed long term commitments with predictable capex, but now you face variable opex.